Body Program: Unlock your healthiest body yet. Start now

 Written by Rachel Honeyman

 Mounjaro (tirzepatide) is FDA-approved to help people with type 2 diabetes manage their blood sugar levels, but it’s shown remarkable potential for weight loss.
-So much so that the FDA has fast-tracked approval of tirzepatide for the treatment of obesity, with approval expected some time in 2023.
+So much so that the FDA fast-tracked approval of tirzepatide for the treatment of obesity, which was granted in October of 2023 under the brand name Zepbound.
+We’ll dive into how Mounjaro works, how quickly you can expect to lose weight on Mounjaro, and just how much weight you can expect to lose.

 Mounjaro Important Safety Information: Read more about serious warnings and safety info.

-Even though Mounjaro isn’t yet approved as a weight loss drug, many healthcare providers prescribe it off-label to their patients for that purpose because it’s proven so effective (skip to the next section to learn just how effective it can be).
+Even though Mounjaro isn’t technically approved as a weight loss drug, many healthcare providers prescribe it off-label to their patients for that purpose because it’s proven so effective (skip to the next section to learn just how effective it can be).
+Off-label prescribing is common in healthcare, and in the case of Mounjaro, the active ingredient in the exact same available doses is approved for promoting weight loss in people with obesity.
+Still, a healthcare provider may choose to prescribe Mounjaro instead, for example, in order to ensure availability during a shortage, or if a person also has diabetes in order to improve the chances of insurance coverage.

 Often called incretin hormones, GLP-1 and GIP are involved in regulating how much insulin the pancreas releases into the bloodstream after a meal, how quickly the stomach empties itself of food, and how your brain regulates your appetite, among other things.
 These hormonal effects naturally kick into gear when we eat, but without Mounjaro, these effects last only for a few minutes.